 Indications and Usage for Ethosuximide Syrup

-Ethosuximide Syrup, USP is indicated for the control of absence (petit mal) epilepsy.
+Ethosuximide is indicated for the control of absence (petit mal) epilepsy.

 Ethosuximide should not be used in patients with a history of hypersensitivity to succinimides.

 Blood dyscrasias, including some with fatal outcome, have been reported to be associated with the use of ethosuximide; therefore, periodic blood counts should be performed.
 Should signs and/or symptoms of infection (e.g., sore throat, fever) develop, blood counts should be considered at that point.

 Effects on Liver and Kidneys